arXiv/accessibility2024/source/presentations.md

 ### Avneesh Singh
 Avneesh Singh, chair, accessibility task force - W3C EPUB 3 Working Group and Publishing Community Group.

-Avneesh aspires to make knowledge & information accessible to all, at affordable cost, using technical innovations and leveraged by inclusive strategies & global partnerships.
-[Avneesh's Linkedin](https://www.linkedin.com/in/avneesh-singh-01b32316/)
+Avneesh aspires to make knowledge and information accessible to all, at affordable cost, using technical innovations and leveraged by inclusive strategies & global partnerships.
+[Avneesh's LinkedIn](https://www.linkedin.com/in/avneesh-singh-01b32316/)

 ### Dr. Cynthia Bennett
 Senior Research Scientist, Responsible AI and Human Centered Technology, Google.

 Cynthia's research involves disabled people as the experts of their own lived experiences, and accessible futures for everyone.
-[Cynthia's Linkedin](https://www.linkedin.com/in/clb5590/)
+[Cynthia's LinkedIn](https://www.linkedin.com/in/clb5590/)

 ### Anne Logan
 PhD Candidate, Vanden Heuvel Lab, School of Integrative Plant Science Horticulture Section, Cornell University.

 Anne has always been very passionate about fruit crop production and hopes to develop teaching videos on all things fruit crop and wine related in ASL, and one day to own a farm winery.
-[Anne's Linkedin](https://www.linkedin.com/in/anne-kearney-logan-9a75b989/)
+[Anne's LinkedIn](https://www.linkedin.com/in/anne-kearney-logan-9a75b989/)

 ### Lucas Nadolskis
 2023 Masters in Biomedical Engineering from Carnegie Mellon University; Incoming Neurosciences PhD Candidate, University of California Santa Barbara.